Back to News

 Edaily

-Remote Management of Self-Storage via the Xi Home App[Edaily Reporter Park Ji-ae] GS Engineering & Construction announced on the 29th that it will introduce a personalized storage service ‘Mini Storage Attic’ in the Xi complex in collaboration with the storage service company Second Syndrome.
+Remote self-storage management through the Xi Home app[Edaily reporter Park Ji-ae] GS Construction announced on the 29th that it will introduce the personalized storage service ‘Mini Storage Darak’ to Xi apartment complexes in collaboration with storage service company Second Syndrome.

-Advancing from the existing offline community, it is expanding into a residential experience that connects online and offline through a mobile app.
+Taking a step beyond existing offline communities, it is expanding into a residential experience that connects online and offline through a mobile app.

-The personalized storage service ‘Mini Storage Attic’, to be introduced in GS Engineering & Construction's Xi, is a smart storage service optimized for residents' lifestyles, allowing them to freely store items in common areas when they lack storage space within their units and retrieve them when needed.
+The personalized storage service to be introduced to GS Construction's Xi, ‘Mini Storage Darak’, is a smart household storage service optimized for residents' lifestyles.
+If residents lack space inside their units, they can freely store items in shared areas through this service and retrieve them when needed.

-Residents of Xi can choose from various types of storage options tailored to their lifestyles such as camping gear, large clothing, and books, and utilize features like storage item data management, temperature and humidity monitoring for systematic environmental control, and Internet of Things (IoT)-based remote opening and closing control through the apartment's integrated service app ‘Xi Home’.
+Xi residents can choose from various types of household storage to suit their lifestyles, such as camping gear, bulky clothing, and books, and can use features such as stored-item data management, systematic environmental control including temperature and humidity monitoring, and IoT-based remote opening and closing control through the apartment's integrated service app, ‘Xi Home’.

-Additionally, further discussions are underway to consider additional benefits such as an insurance system to minimize loss of items and free transportation service to nearby points exclusively for residents.
+In addition, through future discussions, the company is also considering additional benefits such as an insurance system to minimize losses from item loss and free transport service to nearby branches exclusive to residents.

-A GS Engineering & Construction representative stated, “This collaboration with Second Syndrome is an example of extending the experience-based premium community philosophy that Xi pursues to the functionality of space,” adding, “We will continue to discover services that can solve the inconveniences of residents' daily lives and set new standards for residential culture.”
+A GS Construction official said, “This collaboration with Second Syndrome is an example of extending Xi's experience-based premium community philosophy to the functions of the space,” adding, “We will continue to discover services that can solve inconveniences in residents' daily lives and set a new standard for residential culture.”